Amazon Advertising Bible: ins and outs from a PPC evangelist

 In this way, Amazon AI will decide whether to increase the bid when your ad is more likely to convert.

-You can eventually customize this bid later by using my bid calculator mentioned before.
+And you can eventually customize bids later by using my bid calculator mentioned before.

 Once the campaign is active, wait a few days before you start optimizing it.